gaois/documental/docs/software/terminologue/configuration.en.md

 "trackingCode": ""
 ```

-If you want to use a service like Google Analytics or StatCounter to collect statistics about website traffic, you can put the HTML code here and Terminologue will insert into at the end (before `</body>`) of every publicly visible HTML page.
+If you want to use a service like Google Analytics or StatCounter to collect statistics about website traffic, you can put the HTML code here and Terminologue will insert it at the end (before `</body>`) of every publicly visible HTML page.

 ---